 Design center works as your window explorer.

-Right click on one file, for example welding.dwg.
+Right click on one file, for example, welding.dwg.
 Expand the file by clicking + icon on the left side of the file.
-You will find blocks as it’s sub object.
-Right click, then choose create tool pallete.
+You will find blocks as it’s sub-object.
+Right click, then choose create tool palette.

-Your pallete will be created and added.
-It is easier, especially if your user map a network drive.
-You don’t have to set exact target for each client!
+Your palette will be created and added.
+It is easier, especially if your user maps a network drive.
+You don’t have to set an exact target for each client!